 Local newspapers online

-- Newsbank includes the full-text of selected local and regional newspapers, including some Oxfordshire titles including the Oxford Mail and Oxford Times.
+- Newsbank which includes the full-text of selected local and regional newspapers.
 Coverage varies but dates range from the 1990s to current.
 The Oxford Mail and Oxford Times coverage is 2007 to the current edition.

-- 19th Century British Newspapers - a fully text searchable of 71 national and regional British and Irish newspapers, 1800 - 1900, including Jackson’s Oxford Journal.
+- 19th Century British Newspapers - a fully text searchable database of 71 national and regional British and Irish newspapers, 1800-1900, including Jackson’s Oxford Journal.

-- The Times Digital Archive - a fully searchable database of the Times newspaper from
+- The Times Digital Archive - a searchable database of the Times newspaper from 1785-2014